-Exercise LG.14.
 Exercise LG.5 just asks you to find a few counterexamples to the converse of Theorem LG.2, i.e., graphs such that G has no Euler circuit and yet L(G) has a Hamilton cycle.
 There are much more challenging problems in relation to the converse.
 Here are a few.
-If you want to work on them, I'll want to see what you come up with.
+If you want to work on them, I'll like to see what you come up with.